 Do adults tease your child, even with good intention?
 Learn why you need to respond to others’ teasing and how to do so firmly yet tactfully.

-But you realize he’s getting upset and doesn’t appreciate the joke everyone seems to be laughing at.
-Or worse, he doesn’t even realize they’re laughing because of him.
+But you realize she’s getting upset and doesn’t appreciate the joke everyone seems to be laughing at.
+Or worse, she doesn’t even realize they’re laughing because of her.

 Why you need to respond when adults tease your child

 Dealing with people who tease your kids is a balancing act.
-You don’t want to go overboard and monitor what everyone says to them—do that often enough and you might prevent others from even wanting to spend time with them.
+You don’t want to go overboard and monitor everyone’s behavior and what they say to them.
+Do that often enough and you might prevent others from even wanting to spend time with them.

 And some teasing isn’t all that terrible, especially when your child seems to be able to brush it off easily.
 We all tease one another in good jest, so policing even the slightest hint of a tease may be too much.

-But sometimes, adults cross the line and your child feels upset.
-Despite your friends and family’s protests, you may need to trust your gut and stand by your child.
+But sometimes, adults cross the line and she feels upset.
+Despite your friends and family’s protests, you may need to trust your gut and stand by her side.
 Why?

-Kids’ version of jokes and humor don’t fall on the same level as those of adults.
-My children’s jokes usually run from corny to downright strange and not funny, so when adults pit jokes—no matter how well meaning—it may not sit well at all.
+Kids’ version of jokes and humor don’t fall on the same level as those of us in adulthood.
+Their jokes usually run from corny to downright strange and not funny, so when adults pit jokes—no matter how well meaning—it may not sit well at all.

 After all, your child isn’t an adult or even an older child who can retort with a good comeback.
-He’s not used to this kind of joking, especially when it seems like he’s being made fun of.
-He may have a feeling a line has been crossed but doesn’t know how to defend himself.
+She’s not used to this kind of joking, especially when it seems like she’s being made fun of.
+She may have a feeling a line has been crossed but doesn’t know how to defend herself.

-I’ve been in situations where a friend—again, well-meaning—was teasing my son, except the joke was way over his head and didn’t even know my friend was having a laugh.
+I’ve been in teasing situations where a friend—again, well-meaning—was joking with my son.
+Except the joke was way over his head and didn’t even know my friend was having a laugh.
 In those cases, it’s still important to say, “He’s teasing you, it’s a joke” to call it off.

-Free resource: Looking for actionable steps and quick wins in parenting?
+Free email challenge: Looking for actionable steps and quick wins in parenting?
 The Better Parenting 5-Day Challenge is for parents who know they want to improve but need that little nudge and supportive guidance to do so.
+Sign up today—at no cost to you.
+You’ll also get my newsletters, which parents say they LOVE:

 2. Adults don’t always take kids seriously

-Let’s say your child does get that it’s a joke about him, and even tries to defend himself with a good-natured “Stop.”
-Some adults may still not take her seriously, assuming he’s in on the joke or is able to laugh it off.
-Other times, they simply don’t take his “no” seriously.
+Let’s say your child does get that it’s a joke about her, and even tries to defend herself with a good-natured “Stop.”
+Some adults may still not take her seriously, assuming she’s in on the joke or is able to laugh it off.
+Other times, they simply don’t take her “no” into account.

-If you know he has had enough and adults aren’t listening, it’s time to stand up for him on his behalf.
-Coming to his defense not only lets the other adult know to knock it off, it also shows your child that his words should be heard and are valid.
+If you know she has had enough and adults aren’t listening, it’s time to stand up for her on her behalf.
+Coming to her defense not only lets the teaser know to knock it off, it also shows her that her words should be heard and are valid.

-Having you by his side validates his feelings and reassures him that his frustration is normal.
+Having you by her side validates her feelings and reassures her that her frustration is normal.

 3. Adults shouldn’t laugh at a child’s expense